RISC-KC/basic_rv32s/guidelines/development_log.md

 So I rolled PCC back to the older structure and kept the pcc_op versioned module around just in case for the future.

 Ah—while declaring pipeline registers in the top module I realized: if the Reg Write signal is pipelined, the write-address must be pipelined too, but I was simply feeding rd straight from decode.
 I fixed this by pipelining rd.
-I stubbed it in via top-module signal declarations; now I’ll jump back to the feat/pipeline_registers branch and add it properly…
+I stubbed it in via top-module signal declarations; now I’ll jump back to the feat/pipeline_registers branch and add it properly...
 All added.
 Done.
 That’s it for today.

 ![RV32I46F_5SP.R2](/diagrams/design_archive/RV32I46F_5SP/RV32I46F_5SP_R2.drawio.png)